JamesManningR/Tailwind-SAT-slides/slides.md

 ## Solutions

 - Use the `prettier` tailwind plugin, and use the `inline-fold` vscode extension
-- Build reusable react components
+- Build reusable react `primitive` components
 - JIT Mode (Render only the CSS you need, only when you need it)

 </v-click>

---- #5
+---

 # Keem's experience